 At different times in life we can find ourselves facing challenges, feeling unsatisfied, stuck, overwhelmed, or in crisis.
-We might want to feel different, make changes or experience more fulfilment and joy.
+We might want to feel different, make changes to how we are living or experience more fulfillment and joy.

 I am a humanistic counsellor and psychotherapist.
-I bring empathy and integrity to my practice and approach psychotherapy as a conversation between equals, in the belief that you have the capacity to take charge of your own life and that a strong therapeutic partnership between us can support you to do this.
+I bring curiosity to know you, empathy and integrity to my practice.
+I approach psychotherapy as a conversation between equals, in the belief that you have the capacity to take charge of your own life and that a strong therapeutic partnership between us can support you to do this.

-I am committed to supporting clients to develop their sense of self-worth, to connect with their own creativity, to define themselves in relationships, and to be the fullest, most satisfied versions of themselves they can be in the world.
+I can support you to develop your sense of self-worth, to connect with your own creativity, to define yourself in relationships, and to live a more satisfying life.

 Training, qualifications & experience

 I qualified as a psychotherapist and counsellor in 2014 at Spectrum Therapy and hold an Oxford, Cambridge and RSA Certificate in Counselling Skills and a Spectrum Certificate in Counselling and Psychotherapy.
 Spectrum is a UKCP (UK Council for Psychotherapy) registered organisation for humanistic and integrative psychotherapy based in London.
 I continue to engage in personal and professional development with Spectrum-trained therapists, supervisors and trainers.
 I draw primarily on Gestalt therapy (developing awareness) and Formative Psychology (influencing experience somatically) as a basis for my work.

 I am a registered member of the BACP (British Association for Counselling and Psychotherapy) and I comply with their Ethical Framework for the Counselling Professions.
 I am in regular supervision with a UKCP registered psychotherapist.